 The Gardette-LaPretre Mansion ranks among the most unusual haunted houses in New Orleans.
 Also called the Sultan’s Palace, the Gardette-LaPretre Mansion has an unusual history.

-He, as well as his harem of women and servants, moved in and lived a life of relative luxury.
+He and his harem of women and servants moved in and lived a life of relative luxury.
 Throwing extravagant parties was a common occurrence at the mansion.
-One party ended on an extremely tragic note.
+One party ended on a highly tragic note.
 Everyone at the party had been murdered, including what master of the property.
 He was found buried in the backyard.

-Paranormal activity at the location includes the screams of those that perished at the party as well as the man some call the “Sultan.”
+Paranormal activity at the location includes the screams of those who perished at the party and the man some call the “Sultan.”
 Other people have claimed that the ghosts they have encountered are soldiers from the Civil War.

 The Jimani House used to be called the UpStairs Lounge.
 People visiting the French Quarter knew it was a well-known gay bar.

 Sadly it was not just a place for people to cut loose as someone decided to set fire to the club on June 24, 1973.
 The fire took the lives of 32 bar patrons.

 People who come to relax and knock back a few at Jimani Bar are said sometimes to feel or hear the presence of those that lost their lives in the fire.
 Patrons to the Jimani Bar claim the spirits send a message that they do not want to be forgotten.